Now that your customer selected Klarna to pay, let's get the purchase authorized.

 Get authorization for the purchase by using the

-If you do not provide a shipping address, we duplicate the billing address and use it as the shipping address.
+shipping_address, containing the customer's shipping address.
+If you don't provide a shipping address, we copy the billing address and use it as the shipping address.

 In some cases, Klarna requires additional information about the customer and purchase.
 We recommend you send it in the